#1 A love letter to classic RPGs

 I found myself quickly falling in love with Magical Circle Guru Guru.
 It’s an adventure story directed mostly at pre-teen children, but I found that its comedy has a wide appeal to it, even if the occasional toilet humor can be underwhelming to many.

 Nike and Kukuri’s quest is still an adventure with tough opponents, dungeons to conquer, and hardships to overcome.
 There are emotional moments as we learn more about Kukuri and why she is the last of her people and there are many heartwarming scenes that strengthen the bond between the two protagonists.
-Magical Circle Guru Guru finds a great balance between being consistently funny and light-hearted, while still having those special moments that make the story exciting and give it an emotional touch.
+Magical Circle Guru Guru finds a balance between being funny, while still having those special moments that give it an emotional touch.

 #5 Retro visuals reborn